shliu888/mock-trial-ai/README.md

 4. Open the .env file that you just created, which should look like this: GOOGLE_API_KEY="API_KEY"

 5. Obtain a Gemini API key through https://aistudio.google.com/app/api-keys

+6. Get an OpenAI API key through https://openai.com/api/ (login with your ChatGPT account)

-6. Input your API key in the space in the .env file
+7. Input your API keys in the space in the .env file

-7. Run trial.py!
+8. Run trial.py!

 ---------------------------------------------